Back to blog

 • Sigmoid calibration: Raw scores are calibrated to true probabilities

-• Value at Risk: High-value customers get priority intervention recommendations
+• Value at Risk: High-value customers get priority intervention recommendations, combining estimated lifetime value with churn probability

 • Decay functions: Older signals contribute less than recent ones

-For non-real-time workloads, we use a batch orchestration pattern that generates multiple outputs in a single LLM call per user.
+For non-real-time workloads, we use a batch orchestration pattern that generates multiple outputs in a single AI call per user.

 This architecture emerged from a practical problem: we were making separate AI calls for sales briefs, churn summaries, and vector narratives.
 Three calls per user, duplicating context loading each time.
-The orchestrator merges these into one:
+The unified enrichment system merges these into one, building a comprehensive context per user (documents, consultations, AI interactions, formations) and producing all outputs in a single batch call.

 Cost impact: Batch processing with prompt caching reduced our per-user enrichment cost by approximately 60% compared to individual real-time calls.